cldwalker/lt-plugins-inc/README.md

 ## Description
 This project improves on Light Table's default plugins manager.
-It provides one command to save plugins to a file and another to install plugins from that file.
+It provides one command to save plugins to a file and another to install/update plugins from that file.

 ## Usage